snarfed/bridgy/docs/index.rst

    5. Add the silo to
       `about.html <https://github.com/snarfed/bridgy/blob/master/templates/about.html>`__
       and this README.
-   6. If users' profile picture URLs can change, add a cron job that updates them to
+   6. If users’ profile picture URLs can change, add a cron job that updates them to
       `cron.py <https://github.com/snarfed/bridgy/blob/master/cron.py>`__
       and